Antiochian/schrodinger-solver/README.md

- CO22 - Numerical Solution of Schrodinger's Equation
+ <pre> CO22 - Numerical Solution of Schrodinger's Equation
 ----------------------------------------------------
  by ANTIOCHIAN 2k19 // Lets All Love Lain
 ----------------------------------------------------